twosixlabs/armory/docs/no_docker_mode.md

 source venv38/bin/activate
 ```

-Check out the [Dockerfiles](../docker) for more information on enviroment setup.
+Check out the [Dockerfiles](../docker) for more information on environment setup.

 Once this is complete, and you have ensured you are in the `[armory-repo]` directory,
 you can setup the environment with the following: